 The Black-chinned Hummingbirds average 8.25 – 9.5 cm (3.2 – 3.7 inches) in length, and weigh between 3.0 -3.5 g (0.11 – 0.12 oz).
 Females are generally larger than males, weighing around 3.5 g (0.12 oz), while the male weighs in at about 3.0 g (0.11 oz).
 (Dawson 1923; Terres 1980).

-Adults have a metallic green upper plumage, a whitish under plumage with green flanks (sides), and a white spot behind their eyes.
+Common physical traits: The adult of either gender has a metallic green upper plumage and a whitish under plumage with green flanks (sides).
+Both sexes have a white spot behind their eyes.
 The black bill is fairly straight, long and slender.

 The adult male can easily be identified by his velvet black face and chin.
 The upper throat is black, but there is a glossy blue-violet band on the lower throat area (only visible in the right light conditions), bordered by a white collar below.
 His tail is dark and forked.

 The female has a green face, white chest and throat area with a few black spots.
 The female has white tips on the outer feathers of her dark, rounded tail.

 Immature males look like females but may have dark streaking on the throat.
 Immature females look like adult females.